News and Updates

 When Edmund died, it eventually came into the possession of his nephew Richard, the 3rd Duke of York.
 Richard was cousin to the Lancastrian King of England, Henry VI, and could trace his lineage back to the 2nd and 4th sons of King Edward III.

-In October 1452, the castle was at the height of its power and importance.
-Richard, and his Duchess Cecily were based there, as it was one of their main residences after spending years abroad in France and in Ireland.
+In October 1452, the castle was at the height of its power and importance, Richard, and his Duchess Cecily were based there, as it was one of their main residences after spending years abroad in France and in Ireland.
 They had been married for over 20 years, having been betrothed young and Cecily was about to give birth to their 12th child.

 After what was said to be a difficult delivery, a son was born named for his father and baptised Richard, either in the castle chapel or the nearby St. Mary and All Saint’s church.
-The small boy was to be their youngest child to survive adulthood, as sadly his parents would come to know the loss of at least 6 children.
+The small boy was to be their youngest child to survive adulthood, and sadly his parents would come to know the loss of at least 6 children.

 There are stories and myths surrounding the baby Richard, that he was sickly and unlikely to survive, not helped by the rhyme written around the time of his birth that stated: ‘Richard liveth yet’.
 It was most likely a reference to high mortality rates in babies, more than a direct reference to Richard’s health.
 And then of course there were the references after the Tudor’s came to the throne, that he was born with shoulder length hair and a full set of teeth which is ludicrous and yet other references of the time are taken as fact.